 SECTION 17-14-16 APPEARANCE OR PAYMENT BY MAIL

-A. OPTION I The defendant shall within ten (10)days of the issuance of the citation appear in person or through his attornev in the Gilbert Municipal Court and shall either admit or deny the allegations contaiged in the citation or defendant may proceed as provided in paragraph B. below.
+A. OPTION I The defendant shall within ten (10)days of the issuance of the citation appear in person or through his attorney in the Gilbert Municipal Court and shall either admit or deny the allegations contained in the citation or defendant may proceed as provided in paragraph B. below.
 If the defendant admits the allegations, the court shall immediately enter judgement against the defendant in the amount of the fine for the violation charged as set by this article.
 If the defendant denies the allegations contained in the citation, the court shall set a hearing date for trial of the matter.

 B. OPTION II The defendant may admit allegation in the citation and pay the fine indicated by mailing the citation together with a check for the amount of the fine to and made payable to the Gilbert Municipal Court.